We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Our home base this time was a nice four-room guest house in the neighbourhood of a small town of Kwilcz.
 We stayed there from Thursday evening until Sunday afternoon.
 During this time, we managed to go for a short cycling trip of about 20-25 kilometres, which partially retraced my last year’s route when I cycled from Leeuwarden, NL to Poznan, PL.
 We even managed to pass by and say hello to the people who I met during that trip and on whose lawn I spent the last night of my 11-day journey.

 On Saturday we also went mushroom hunting.
 Unlike last year, however, this time it was especially challenging as the lack of rain in the summer and recent intensive winds dried the ground.
 The owner of the guest house where we stayed even told us that there were no mushrooms at all, which, luckily, was not completely true.

-I guess the reason why the others were not so luck with the mushrooms, was because they stayed in the neighbourhood, and the forests there were very different in their nature.
+I guess the reason why the others were not so lucky with the mushrooms, was because they stayed in the neighborhood, and the forests there were very different in their nature.

 There were significantly more deciduous trees, whereas the place where we went ourselves was dominated by pines.
 And we clearly could see that difference as the next day, before the departure, we went for a short hike in the valley of the Kamionka river and could not find any edible mushrooms at all.
 It does not say that it was not beautiful though.

 Besides of the walk that morning we also visited an old farm, which was turned by the locals into an interactive museum that provided information on the local nature and gave a glimpse of the life in Poland in the past.